state_props.schmidt_rank

 [1] (1,2)

 Wikipedia.
-Schmidt decomposition. https://en.wikipedia.org/wiki/Schmidt_decomposition.
+Schmidt decomposition.
+URL: https://en.wikipedia.org/wiki/Schmidt_decomposition.

 Parameters: